Barring a landslide, what’s probably not coming on Nov. 3? A result in the race for the White House.

 Preparations that states are able to make now to prepare for the flood of mail ballots will shape how quickly Americans will learn who has won the presidential contest this fall.

 Presidential elections are almost always called before counting is complete.
-Many news outlets, including The Washington Post, follow the predictions of the Associated Press, the wire service with a long track record of combining reported results with exit polling data to announce state-by-state results.
+Many news outlets, including The Washington Post, follow the predictions of The Associated Press, the wire service with a long track record of combining reported results with exit polling data to announce state-by-state results.

 The surge in mail balloting this year has complicated those calls.
 In Georgia, the AP incorrectly declared runoffs in two Democratic House primaries where late returns of absentee ballots shifted the results.